Mean-variance portfolio selection with nonlinear wealth dynamics and random coefficients: Introduction

-In this paper, the continuous time mean-variance portfolio selection problem with a special kind of nonlinear wealth equation is studied.
-This kind of nonlinear wealth equation has a nonsmooth coefficient.
-When the coefficients are all deterministic continuous functions, \cite{JS} solves this problem via explicit viscosity solution of the corresponding HJB equation.
-We generalize the result of \cite{JS} to cover random coefficients.
-Our main idea are inspired by \cite{HZ}.
-In \cite{HZ}, the authors study continuous time mean-variance portfolio selection problem with cone constraints.
-Their methods inspire us to handle the positive and negative parts of the wealth process separately.
-In fact, the optimal wealth process will remain positive (negative) if the initial investment is positive (negative).
+In this paper, the continuous time mean-variance portfolio selection problem with one kind of non-linear wealth dynamics is studied.
+The drift is not differentiable with respect to $\pi$ in the model.
+When the coefficients are all deterministic continuous functions, Ji and Shi \cite{JS} solved this problem via the viscosity solution of the corresponding HJB equation.
+But for non-linear wealth dynamics with random coefficients such as stochastic return rates and stochastic volatilities, the method of HJB equation is no longer applicable.

-The paper is organized as follows.
-In section 2, we formulate the problem.
-Our main results are given in section 3.
-In section 4, we find the appropriate sub-derivative claimed in Corollary 4.4 of \cite{Ji} using convex duality method.